Nature Boy: Other versions

 Celine Dion performed the song as part of her A New Day... concert at Caesars Palace.
 The song appeared on her 2002 studio album, A New Day Has Come, and on her 2004 live album, A New Day...
 Live in Las Vegas.
 Stephen Thomas Erlewine from AllMusic said that the decision to include "Nature Boy" in A New Day Has Come was inspired by the song's appearance in Baz Luhrmann's musical, Moulin Rouge!
 (2001).
 With Billboard, Dion expressed her feelings while recording the track: "This is the one I had the most kick out of in the studio.
 I could hear the pedal of the piano and the touch of the keys while I was singing.
 We were following each other, this is the real thing.
 This was such my pleasure."
 Initially strings and other instrumentation were added in post-production, but were later removed to maintain the simplicity of Cole's version.

 Aaron Neville's interpretation of the track was released in 2003 on his jazz standard album, titled Nature Boy: The Jazz Album.
 That year in December, Harry Connick, Jr. released a holiday themed rendition of "Nature Boy", on his holiday album, Harry for the Holidays.
-At the tenth season of American Idol, contestant Casey Abrams presented a jazz version of the song, which was received with a standing ovation from the audience, but faced criticism from the media for the "strange" musical arrangements.
+On the tenth season of American Idol, contestant Casey Abrams presented a jazz version of the song, which was received with a standing ovation from the audience, but faced criticism from the media for the "strange" musical arrangements.

 Rick Astley covered this song for his sixth studio album Portrait in 2005.
 Unfortunately, Astley and Sony BMG were unhappy with the result so the album was poorly promoted, yet it managed to reach No 26 on the UK Albums Chart.
+In 2010, Allison Williams, then mostly known as the daughter of Brian Williams, performed a mashup of Nature Boy set to RJD2's "A Beautiful Mine", the theme song for the television series Mad Men.
 Norwegian singer Aurora performed an acoustic version of the song during a live session in May 2015.
 Her cover was later included as a bonus track on the deluxe edition of her debut album All My Demons Greeting Me as a Friend, released in 2016.

+Sofia Hoffmann recorded her interpretation for "Nature Boy" on her second studio album Rebirth which was released in 2022.
+The song was produced by Grammy Award winning American pianist, arranger and producer John Beasley.